chenchih/hexo-demo2022/source/about/index.md

 # MY RESUME個人簡介

 ## My Intro
-- I am a Software QA in Network industry, and like to explore new skill, such as front end amd back end.
+- I am a Software QA in Network industry, and like to explore new skill, such as frontend amd backend.
 - I use to develop webpage use JSP and MYSQL, which cover front and back end.
-- Even thought I am not in web-development, but i also slef learn many skills.
+- Even thought I am not in web-development, but I also self learn many skills.

 ## Skills
 -  WebDevelop